The donation process

 - How to access your records

-If you access any part of the Blood Donor Digital Service (the Service) that requires you to enter a password you agree:
+If you access any part of the UBTS Digital Service that requires you to enter any information you agree:

 While we will use our reasonable endeavours to ensure that the information provided by the Service is accurate, the service (including records of blood stocks, your blood type and quantities of blood donated) is provided to support your own records and you should always check with an appropriately qualified health professional before donating blood.

-The Blood Donor Digital Service will allow you to undertake the following activities:
+The Digital Service will allow you to undertake the following activities:

-The service can be accessed by visiting blood.co.uk or by downloading the NHSBlood app (Apple and Android versions available).
+The service can be accessed by visiting ubts.go.ug or by downloading the UBTSBlood app (Apple and Android versions available).

-You can access the Service using the email address and password you provided when you registered.
-You can also access the Service via your Facebook or Twitter account if you connect them in the My Account section of the Service.
+You can access the Service filling in the book online page to book appointment to donate blood.
+You can also access the Service via your Facebook or Twitter account handles towards the bottom of the web pages.

-When you register with the Service, you will be required to fill in mandatory fields indicated by an asterisk.
+When you book an appointment with the Service, you will be required to fill in web form.

 When you enrol as a blood donor, your personal details are entered on to our blood donor database.
 Your record will in time contain some or all of the following types of information:

-Your personal details: name, address, date of birth, gender, telephone number(s), donor ID number, NHS number, ethnicity;
+Your personal details: name, title, date of birth, gender, email address, blood centre, address, telephone number, city, region;

 Attendance details: where you normally donate, your appointments and where and when you donated;